Autore: Guido Rumici

 Anno di pubblicazione: 2008

-There are still some grey areas linked for the most to peculiar aspects of the Julian-Dalmatian facts and, particularly, to the arrival of the refugees in the host areas.
+grey areas concerning peculiar aspects of Julian-Dalmatian events and particularly the arrival of the refugees to the reception places.

-This brief work aims to give a first input to the arrival of the refugees to Grado and to their subsequent integration in the local social fabric.
-The purpose is to add a further element to the large and multifaceted patchwork of the Julian events during the ‘40s and the ‘50s, events that have changed a whole region.
+This work, in its brevity, has the purpose to give a first input to the knowledge of the settlement of the refugees in Fossalon, with the purpose to add a further element to the variegated and vast mosaic of the Julian events of the second post-war period and particularly during the Forties and Fifties that have changed the structure of a whole region.